AntonioDjou/Definance-Wallet/README.md

 [![Definance-App.jpg](https://i.postimg.cc/brYRvdBH/Definance-App.jpg)](https://postimg.cc/7GczsPDf)

-I've got it into this app by the end of development cycle, helped to finish it, added the Definance crypto coin to it and published into Playstore.
+I've got it into this app by the end of development cycle, helped to finish it, added the Definance crypto coin to it and published it on Playstore.